wacncontent/CustomizeTool/output/articles/active-directory/active-directory-create-users.md

 	2. **User with an existing Microsoft account** – Indicates that you want to add an existing Microsoft account to your directory in order to collaborate on Azure resources with a co-administrator who accesses Azure with a Microsoft account.
 	3. **User in another Azure AD directory** – Indicates that you want to add a user account to your directory that is sourced from another Azure AD directory.
 You need to be a member of the other directory to select a user in it.
 4. Depending on the option you selected, type either a user name, or Microsoft account name that this user will sign in with.
 5. On the user **Profile** page, provide a user’s first and last name, a user friendly name, and a user role from the Roles drop-down menu.
-For more information about user and administrator roles, see [Assigning administrator roles in Azure AD](active-directory-assign-admin-roles.md).
+For more information about user and administrator roles, see [Assigning administrator roles in Azure AD](/documentation/articles/active-directory-assign-admin-roles).
 Specify whether to **Enable Multi-Factor Authentication**.
 6. On the **Get temporary password** page, click **Create**.

 If your organization uses more than one domain, you should know about the following issues when you create a user account:

-- You can create user accounts with the same user principal name (UPN) across domains if you first create, for example, geoffgrisso@contoso.onmicrosoft.com followed by geoffgrisso@contoso.com.
+- You can create user accounts with the same user principal name (UPN) across domains if you first create, for example, geoffgrisso@contoso.partner.onmschina.cn followed by geoffgrisso@contoso.com.
-- You cannot create geoffgrisso@contoso.com followed by geoffgrisso@contoso.onmicrosoft.com.
+- You cannot create geoffgrisso@contoso.com followed by geoffgrisso@contoso.partner.onmschina.cn.

 ## Edit a user